 Flags raised in Starfish either through Progress Surveys or throughout the semester will be cleared after the advisor has contacted the student.
 The advisor will identify how they closed the loop (i.e., student reached out to advisor, call made to student-no response, etc.).
 All interactions will be tracked in Starfish.

-Faculty also have the ability to raise Kudos through Starfish and encourage the good work students are doing to progress in their class or college.
+Faculty can raise Kudos through Starfish and encourage and recognize the good work students do to progress in their class or college.
 Students are notified of these Kudos; no follow-up is needed.
 The use of Kudos is highly encouraged.

 Midterm feedback is issued to provide students with early feedback about academic progress, as well as to provide students with services to support them in their success.
 At the semester midpoint of 16-week courses, Faculty are encouraged to provide feedback to students through a progress survey in Starfish.
 This is not required.
 Feedback issued may include a flag (concern), kudo (accolade), and/or comments from the Faculty.
 Flags raised during a midterm progress survey will result in an outreach to the student from a Blackhawk staff or Faculty member.